MatthijsKamstra/haxejs/haxe/learn-haxe.md

 [![IMAGE ALT TEXT HERE](http://img.youtube.com/vi/YJ3IvE6qCEA/0.jpg)](http://www.youtube.com/watch?v= YJ3IvE6qCEA)

-> Talk description: in this talk “A walk-through of Haxe JS Kit”, Clément Charmet demonstrates the main features of Haxe JS Kit, and through them, the huge benefits of using Haxe over alternatives such as Typescript to "just" target Javascript.
+> Talk description: in this talk “A walk-through of Haxe JS Kit”, Clément Charmet demonstrates the main features of Haxe JS Kit, and through them, the huge benefits of using Haxe over alternatives such as Typescript to "just" target JavaScript.

 #### "NPM, Haxe at the heart of JavaScript ecosystem" by David Mouton